ssyuen/Note/CONTRIBUTING.md

 # Welcome

-## The C# Utilities repo!!!
+## The Note C# Utilities repo!!!

->First off, thank you for considering contributing to the C# Utility class library.
+>First off, thank you for considering contributing to Note.
 We're a work in progress but it's people like you that make this repo such a great tool.

 ## Why read this?